 Explaining Airline Lounge Star Rating levels

 Airline Lounge Star Rating is a quality classification programme of airline, alliance and independently operated premium and pay-to-use lounges.
-Skytrax Airline Lounge Star Rating has become a global benchmark of quality evaluation for the airline lounge business.
+The Skytrax Airline Lounge Rating has become a global benchmark of quality evaluation for the airline lounge industry. » A-Z Index of Lounge Ratings

-The Airline Lounge Star Ratings are applied following detailed inspections and professional analysis of quality standards by our audit team.
-The Airline Lounge ratings shown on this website represent a summary extract of some key areas used in final assessment and grading.
+Airline Lounge Star Ratings are applied following detailed inspections and professional analysis and appraisal of quality standards by Skytrax audit team.
+The Lounge ratings shown on this website represent a summary extract of some key areas used in final assessment and rating appraisal.

 Lounge ratings use a quality scale from 1-Star through to the highest 5-Star rating, based on a complex assessment of the lounge facilities and service standards, using a unified and consistent rating system to deliver an accurate, comparative rating programme.